Time Required

 How to Do It

 - Try to think of a time when you felt a strong bond with someone in your life.
-Choose a specific example of an experience you had with this person where you felt especially close and connected to them.
-This could be a time you had a meaningful conversation, gave or received support, experienced a great loss or success together, or witnessed an historic moment together.
+Choose a specific example of an experience you had with this person when you felt especially close and connected to them.
+This could be a time you had a meaningful conversation, gave or received support, experienced a great loss or success together, or witnessed a historic moment together.

-- Once you’ve thought of a specific example, spend a few minutes writing about what happened.
+- Once you’ve thought of a specific example, write a short paragraph about what happened.
 In particular, consider the ways in which this experience made you feel close and connected to the other person.

 Why You Should Try It